 The same, but different

-Wouldn’t it be easier if you simply used 64-bit software on 64-bit systems, and ignore 32-bit software entirely?
-Well, not really.
-The problem is the 32-bit (x86) architecture has been around for a very long time, and there are still a host of applications that utilize 32-bit architecture.
-Modern 64-bit systems can run 32-bit and 64-bit software because of a very simple and easy solution: two separate Program Files directories.
+32-bit (x86) architecture has been around for a very long time, and there are still a host of applications that utilize 32-bit architecture — though on some platforms that is changing.
+Modern 64-bit systems can run 32-bit and 64-bit software because of a very simple and easy solution: Two separate Program Files directories.
 When 32-bit applications are sequestered to the appropriate x86 folder, Windows knows to serve up the right DLL, aka the 32-bit version.
-Everything in the regular Program Files directory, on the other hand, can access the other stuff, the good stuff.
+Everything in the regular Program Files directory, on the other hand, can access the other content.